5hubham5ingh/WallWiz/README.md

 WallWiz's functionality can be extended through user-defined JavaScript scripts:

 - **Theme Extension Scripts**: Located in `~/.config/WallWiz/themeExtensionScripts/`, these scripts are responsible for generating and applying themes.
 Each script should export the following functions:

-  - `async function setTheme(filepath, execAsync){}`: This function receives the file path to the cached theme configuration file, then it applies the theme using the configuration file.
+  - `async function setTheme(filepath, execAsync){}`: This function receives the file path to the cached theme configuration file and applies the theme using the provided configuration file.

-  - `async function getThemeConf(colorHexArray){}`: This function generates a theme configuration file from an array of 30 hex color codes derived from the selected wallpaper and returns it as a string.
-It will only be called when either the cached theme configuration file does not exist or is outdated.
+  - `async function getLightThemeConf(colorHexArray){}` and `async function getDarkThemeConf(colorHexArray){}`: These functions generate theme configuration files from an array of up to 30 hex color codes derived from the selected wallpaper and return them as strings.
+These functions will only be called when the cached theme configuration file either does not exist or is outdated.

     **Example Array**:
     ```javascript
+    // Array of up to 30 colors derived from the wallpaper, ordered by their frequency in the wallpaper
     [
       "#1a1a1a", "#2e2e2e", "#424242", "#565656", "#6a6a6a",
       "#7e7e7e", "#929292", "#a6a6a6", "#bababa", "#cecece",